JesseEmond/matasano-cryptopals/README.md

 - [x] [12.
 Byte-at-a-time ECB decryption (Simple)](src/.py)

+  Detecting the blocksize is relatively easy.
+We start by noting `len(ciphertext)`.
+We continue adding prefix bytes until we notice a change in `len(ciphertext)`.
+When that happens, it means that we have crossed a block boundary and we know the blocksize to be `len(after) - len(start)`.

   Using the ECB property that we exploited earlier (identical plaintext blocks encrypt to identical ciphertext blocks), we can bruteforce individual bytes at the end of blocks.